-T7 supports various types of basket amendment operations, increasing or decreasing or substituting the components of a basket.
 In a basket amendment operation, participants can change the composition of a specific basket by adding more component trades to the basket, where the additional trades may also be counter trades, effectively reducing or removing individual positions in the basket.
+T7 supports various types of basket amendment operations, increasing or decreasing or substituting the components of a basket as well as terminating a basket that has the OET flag set.

-Substituting is not available as an amendment for EBB.
+Substituting and terminating are not available as an amendment for EBB.
 When amending an existing basket, its profile cannot be changed.